Aiue/AQT/README.md

 * Show a list of the quests in your log, and their status.
 * Optionally colour by difficulty/completion.
 Fully configurable with either a HSV or RGB gradient.
 * Optionally show quest tags/levels.
-* Sorting.
-It currently supports configuration, but has no config interface.
-If you're curious, take a look at Config.lua and edit your SV accordingly.
-It should stand out if you have a basic * understanding of lua.
+* Configurable sorting, with more options to be added.
 * Sounds, if you're into that kind of thing.
 I am.
 Defaults to faction-based sounds, but can be reconfigured.
 Makes use of LibSharedMedia.
-* Direct quest updates via LibSink.
-Not yet suppressing the standard errorframe update.
+* Direct quest updates via LibSink, and optionally suppres the standard errorframe update.

 Apart from improving on the current functionality, some of which I will admit is somewhat lackluster, future plans include: